Welcome to the neighborhood!

 Is this “clean” fiction?

 This is a term being used a lot with juvenile fiction.
 The easiest way to define this is to compare “clean” to a PG/G-rated movie.
 By that definition, my books are G-rated.
-I write from a Christian perspective, and although the faith of some of the characters is an obvious part of their lives, my hope is that this story of friendship will also appeal to kids of different traditions and backgrounds.
+(Although, I recently saw the MILD PERIL warning on Disney’s Nutcracker, and I’m all in with that.)
+I write from a Christian perspective, and although the faith of some of the characters is an obvious part of their lives, my hope is that these stories of friendship will also appeal to kids of different traditions and backgrounds.

 Where did I get the idea for Book 1?

 “Is this a war?”

 That’s what I remember thinking when it happened.

 We were driving back from a family reunion on a long stretch of road that cut through Midwest corn fields . . . acre upon acre of green laid out like a welcome mat for tornados.

 Our young family of four had graduated from camping beneath a fiberglass “cap” over the bed of my father’s pickup truck to a proper truck bed camper.
 My seven-year-old brother and I could lie on our stomachs on the platform bed and talk to our parents via a small pass through window that lined up with the sliding back window of the truck cab.

 Unless of course the truck was clipping along and causing too much wind noise.
 Or the weather was bad.

 Long trips down long roads in the dark tend to make little kids sleepy, so my brother and I didn’t notice when the rain started.